Constraints on $f(T)$ Gravity from Solar Neutrino Conversion: Gravity and Spacetime Torsion

 The fundamental dynamical variables in teleparallel gravity are the tetrad fields $e^{\hat{a}}_\mu$, which define an orthonormal basis on the tangent space at each spacetime point \cite{Maluf}.
 The corresponding spacetime metric $\text{g}_{\mu\nu}$ is constructed from the tetrads according to

 where Greek indices label spacetime coordinates and Latin indices with a hat correspond to locally inertial Lorentz frames, with $\eta_{\hat{a}\hat{b}} = \mathrm{diag}(+1,-1,-1,-1)$.
-Within the framework of the TEGR, the Weitzenb$\ddot{\text{o}}$ck connection is constructed entirely from the tetrad fields and is given by
+Within the framework of the TEGR, the Weitzenböck connection is constructed entirely from the tetrad fields and is given by

 The associated torsion tensor is defined as

 The torsion tensor captures the antisymmetric part of the connection and fully encodes the gravitational degrees of freedom in teleparallel gravity.

 The dynamics of TEGR are governed by the torsion scalar $T$, constructed from specific quadratic contractions of the torsion tensor